Maddious/RiTA-DiscordBot/README.md

 * Go to the **Overview** tab and click configure dynos.
 Turn off the default `web npm start` dyno and turn on the `worker node src/bot.js` dyno.
 Your bot will now be up and running!

 #### 4. Invite your bot to your server and configure it!
-* Replace the CLIENTID string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
+* Replace the CLIENTID string in the following URL with your own apps client id from Step 2: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
 * Visit the resulting URL and add your bot to any server where you have admin privileges.
 * Once added, your bot should show up more or less instantaneously.
 Type `!t help` within the discord chat for more details on how to use it.
 Happy translating!

 ## <a name="update"></a>How to Update to 1.1.7 and Above
 #### 1. Checklist
 * You must have a bot already running on your server, if not then refer to [Setting up a New Bot](#new-bot)

-#### 2. Fork this Repo
+#### 2. Fork this Repository
-* Complete a Pull Request from the master Branch of ZyC0R3/Rita to your master branch.
+* Complete a Pull Request from the master Branch of ZyC0R3/Rita to your master branch
   * Detailed instructions with example can be found here: https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/

+--- OR ---
+* Simply Fork this repository if you have not done so already, or if you are updateing from the "Deploy to Heroku" method.
+  * Click [here](https://github.com/ZyC0R3/RitaBot/fork) or use the button in the upper righthand side of this page to fork the repository so that it will be associated with your Github account.

 #### 3. Deploy Update in Heroku
 * Log in to your Heroku account.
 * Select the bot you made in step 3 of [Setting up a New Bot](#new-bot)
-* Under **Deployment Method** Scroll down to the manual deploy section, and select the **Master** branch.
+* Under **Deployment Method** make sure you have Github selected, ensure Connect to GitHub has the correct repository selected, Scroll down to the manual deploy section, and select the **Master** branch.
 Click deploy branch, and wait for the successfully deployed message.

 ## <a name="migration"></a>C-3PO to RITA Bot Migration (EXPERIMENTAL)